 Terms and costs are clarified

-Incoterms 2020 has clarified any vagueness around allocation of costs, especially as it pertains to port or place of delivery.
-This is due to an increased number of disputes around this point.
-The broad principle is that the seller (exporter) assumes responsibility for transport costs incurred up to the predetermined point of delivery, and the buyer (importer) picks up the cheque from there.
+Incoterms 2020 has clarified any vagueness around allocation of costs, liability and ownership, especially as it pertains to port or place of delivery.
+This is due to an increased number of disputes around these points.
+The broad principle is that the seller (exporter) assumes ownership of the goods up to a predetermined point in the delivery chain after which the goods belong to the buyer (importer).

 Incoterms 2020 also makes provision for transport being provided by the seller or buyer (e.g. the seller’s own vehicle).
 For example, according to Incoterms 2020 FCA stipulates the buyer must “contract or arrange at its own cost for the carriage of the goods from the named place of delivery”.